 How to Get from Cartagena to Isla Barú

-What some folks don’t realize is that there’s more on Isla Barú than just Playa Blanca!
-It isn’t just a remote island – there are roads.
-So, you can easily take a taxi from Cartagena directly to your destination on Isla Barú, which is what we did.
-We were heading straight to our resort on Isla Barú.
-Our resort actually offered a shuttle driver, so after doing some price comparison research ourselves (by asking local taxi drivers for a quote) we opted to book their private shuttle.
+The priciest option is to wing it and just flag down a taxi to take you from Cartagena to your destination on Isla Barú.
+In our case, since we’d booked a resort on Isla Barú, our accommodation actually offered a shuttle driver.
+After doing some price comparison research ourselves (by asking local taxi drivers for a quote) we opted to book their private shuttle.
 It sounded easy, low-stress, and at only $80.000 COP each way (or $100,000 COP to and from the airport) it was economical, too.

 But it’s us, of course, so nothing is ever as easy and low-stress as it’s supposed to be…

-Our private shuttle to Playa Manglares from Cartagena showed up promptly to pick us up from the main plaza just outside the entrance to the walled city of Cartagena, as we had requested.
-Except before we found our actual driver, Jorge, we were approached by some other random taxi driver, who asked us if we needed a taxi to Isla Barú (an educated guess for gringos in Cartagena covered with luggage, I guess).
 Trying to figure out whether he was actually our taxi driver, we asked him whether his name was Jorge.
 He insisted that it was, and then launched into a full-on theatrical production trying to convince us that he was our driver.
 Except that he couldn’t tell us the name of the hotel he was supposedly driving us to.
 Cue massive eye-roll.
 Y’all, one day I hope to stride through life with the conviction of a taxi driver in Colombia.

 The good news is that it’s incredibly easy to find a taxi to Isla Barú or Playa Blanca: just head to the main plaza with your luggage and look confused for 3 seconds.
 Someone will be by straight away 😉